 - Monitoring and review: It’s crucial to proactively reassess and address risks, taking early corrective action to prevent issues from becoming major problems.
 Regularly review AI-generated outputs, track performance, and ensure that vendor disclosures are up to date.

 - Communication.
-An often-overlooked step is to ensure that your team members are familiar with your institution’s GenAI risk management program, policies, and procedures.
+An often-overlooked step is to ensure that your team members are familiar with your organization's GenAI risk management program, policies, and procedures.
 They should be communicated, consistently followed, and reinforced through training.

 Related: AI Is Already Costing Financial Institutions Millions: Here's How to Manage the Risks

 - Define your risk appetite: Setting boundaries is crucial to responsible use.
-Your board of directors and executive team should establish a clear, written risk appetite that guides your FI’s AI-related strategies and decisions.
+Your board of directors and executive team should establish a clear, written risk appetite that guides your organization's AI-related strategies and decisions.

 - Prioritize explainability: Invest in GenAI solutions that offer transparency and clear reasoning behind outputs.
 Explainable AI supports trust, regulatory compliance, and effective risk assessment.